 What Are My Risks as a Cloud Email User?

-Understanding the heightened digital risk that you face in this uncertain, fearful time is critical in staying safe while working remotely.
+Understanding the magnified digital risk that you face in this challenging, transitional time is critical in staying safe while working remotely.
 Cloud email users face a plethora of threats on a daily basis that they may not be aware of.
 These “hidden dangers” include:

-- Phishing & Malware: Cyber criminals are taking advantage of remote workers’ increased dependence on email and distracted behavior while working from home, along with the curiosity and fear that are characteristic of the current environment, and are launching sophisticated, highly-deceptive coronavirus-related phishing campaigns.
-These convincing, timely scams employ deceptive tactics such as impersonating government agencies, advertising fraudulent test kits and asking for donations.
-According to the US Department of Homeland Security, there has been “an increase in phishing attacks under the guise of coronavirus-themed emails containing attachments”.
-Many of these phishing campaigns contain dangerous malware designed to infect and destroy users’ computers.
+- Phishing & Malware: Cyber criminals are taking advantage of remote workers’ increased dependence on email and distracted behavior while working from home, and are launching sophisticated phishing attacks targeting cloud email users.
+These convincing, timely scams employ deceptive social engineering tactics designed to manipulate psychology, and many of the phishing emails used in these attack campaigns contain dangerous malware designed to infect and destroy users’ computers.

-- Insecure networks: The COVID-19 crisis has introduced a myriad of challenges that businesses are struggling to meet, such as undersized VPN infrastructure, insufficient bandwidth and limited availability of managed devices for employees to take home - and network security has suffered as a result.
+- Insecure networks: This increasingly digital modern society has introduced an array of challenges that businesses are struggling to meet, such as undersized VPN infrastructure, insufficient bandwidth and limited availability of managed devices for employees to take home - and network security has suffered as a result.
 Incidents involving insecure configurations of services and firewalls have increased, as administrators are taking shortcuts to enable remote access.

-- Office 365 security shortcomings: The default security provided in Office 365 is glaringly inadequate, leaving remote workers vulnerable to credential phishing and other advanced exploits.
+- Office 365 and Workspace security shortcomings: The default security provided in Office 365 and Worksapce is glaringly inadequate, leaving remote workers vulnerable to credential phishing and other advanced exploits.
 According to the FBI, “Thirty percent of phishing attacks make it through existing systems and are opened by target users.”
 It is no surprise that 92 percent of companies have at least one credential that’s been compromised.
-And Office 365 risk is now greater than ever - the United States Department of Homeland Security has warned that rushed remote Office 365 deployments may lead to overlooked critical security configurations.
+And cloud email risk is now greater than ever - the United States Department of Homeland Security has warned that rushed remote Office 365 deployments may lead to overlooked critical security configurations.